 Blended & Split Mattress Types

 Helix offers both a “blended” and a “split” mattress.
-A blended mattress simply means that Helix takes into consideration the needs of both sleepers (assuming you sleep with a partner) and creates a mattress you you’ll both love.
-It isn’t an average of your needs, but instead looks and at the higher priority needs of each sleeper to make construction specifications.
+A blended mattress simply means that Helix takes into consideration the needs of both sleepers (assuming you sleep with a partner) and creates a mattress you’ll both love.
+It isn’t an average of your needs, but instead looks at the higher priority needs of each sleeper to make construction specifications.

 - Standing in the middle – Standing in the middle of the mattress with all of my weight focused on a single point

 - Trial Period – 100 nights

-- Warranty – 10 year warranty
+- Warranty – 10 year

-- Made in the USA – 100% sourced and built in the USA
+- Made in the USA

-- Discounts – save $50 with code “SLEEPOPOLIS50“
+- Discounts – $50 discount link

-The Helix mattress is a well built mattress that offers some of the best customization you can find in any mattress on- or offline, but especially at this price point.
-They use a custom designed comfort poly foam, microcoils, and quality transition / base foam to deliver good support and great comfort.
+The Helix mattress is a well-built mattress that offers some of the best customization you can find in any mattress online or offline, but especially at this price point.
+The company uses a custom-designed comfort responsive poly foam, microcoils, and quality transition / base foam to deliver good support and great comfort.

 I would recommend the Helix mattress to sleepers who:

-- You sleep with a partner and you have very different needs – Helix’s split mattress allows you to get two completely different customized mattress halves in the Queen, King, or California King size.
+- You sleep with a partner and you have very different needs – Helix’s split mattress allows you to get two completely different customized mattress halves in the Queen, King, or California King sizes.
 The split mattresses are affixed together with glue and other bonding agents.
 The end result is two customized mattresses that look cohesive for a seamless aesthetic.